The Treaty of Guadalupe Hidalgo

 Trist sent a copy to Washington by the fastest means available, forcing Polk to decide whether or not to repudiate the highly satisfactory handiwork of his discredited subordinate.
 Polk chose to forward the treaty to the Senate.
 When the Senate reluctantly ratified the treaty (by a vote of 34 to 14) on March 10, 1848, it deleted Article X guaranteeing the protection of Mexican land grants.
 Following the ratification, U.S. troops were removed from the Mexican capital.

-To carry the treaty into effect, commissioner Colonel Jon Weller and surveyor Andrew Grey were appointed by the United States government and General Pedro Conde and Sr. Jose Illarregui were appointed by the Mexican government to survey and set the boundary.
-A subsequent treaty of December 30, 1853, altered the border from the initial one by adding 47 more boundary markers to the original six.
+To carry the treaty into effect, commissioner Colonel Jon Weller and surveyor Andrew Grey were appointed by the U.S. Government, and General Pedro Conde and Sr. Jose Illarregui were appointed by the Mexican government, to survey and set the boundary.
+A subsequent treaty, the Gadsen Purchase, of December 30, 1853, altered the border from the initial one by adding 47 more boundary markers to the original six.
 Of the 53 markers, the majority were rude piles of stones; a few were of durable character with proper inscriptions.

-This article was written by Tom Gray, a teacher at DeRuyter Central Middle School, in DeRuyter, NY.
+This text was adapted from an article written by Tom Gray, a teacher at DeRuyter Central Middle School in DeRuyter, NY.